Infected Septum Piercing: What Does It Look Like and How to Treat It?

 Cheap pieces of piercing jewelry often have rough edges that can scratch and re-open the piercing, leaving it vulnerable to infection.
 And if you have a piece of jewelry made of toxic metals, it can cause an allergic reaction or other complications.
 Therefore, change to a safe material for septum piercing.

-If your septum jewelry is too tight for the piercing, it prevents air from getting into the piercing channel.
+If your Septum jewelry is too tight for the piercing, it prevents air from getting into the piercing channel.
 It can also restrict blood flow to the area.
 Both of these factors will leave it more vulnerable to infection.
 Plus, a tight piercing is terribly uncomfortable!

 Consequences of an Infected Septum Piercing

-In many cases, an infected septum piercing can be treated easily.
+In many cases, an infected Septum piercing can be treated easily.
 However, there are some rare complications.

 One is something called a nasal septal hematoma.
 With this condition, blood vessels become obstructed.
 As a result, blood and fluid accumulate in the lining of the septum.
 It may lead to congestion of the nose and trouble breathing.
 In very rare cases, this condition leads to something called "saddle nose" where part of the bridge collapses.